 Kirti Stambh carries a philosophical value as it depicts Sayajirao’s firm decision of renouncing the material, worldly life and thus, moving to ‘Vanprasthashram’ – the third out of the four ashram (stages) of human life where one hands over the worldly responsibilities to his/her next generation and takes an advisory role, thereby withdrawing from the materiality of the world.

 The lion perched at the top of Kirti Stambh has his rear part/portion facing the Lukshmi Villas Palace Gate.
 This lion, with its rear part facing the Palace gate, marks the Maharaja’s departure from his Kingdom and Luxurious Life.
 Also, according to the Hindu philosophy, travelling towards east is considered to be a way of achieving ‘Salvation’ or ‘Moksha’ which is again indicated by the eastward facing lion of the Kirti Stambh.

-If one sees closely, the lion is a bit old and appears fatigued.
-And, it is about to get up and walk.
-Sayajirao portrays himself as the ageing lion.
+If one examines closely, the countenance of the lion appears a bit old/aged and fatigued and it is about to get up and walk.
+The Maharaja wanted to portray himself through this ageing lion.
 There is deep philosophy behind the structure made by prominent artist Krishnarao Chavan and his associates.
 In the erstwhile Baroda State, all the buildings and structure made by Maharaja Sayajirao III , carried some philosophical meanings blended artistically by the then master craftsmen of the Baroda State.

-The Kirti Stambh, as we see it today, is one of the busiest areas in the city as a bus deot is located just 100 metres away from it.
-It stands tall amidst the mushrooming concrete structures around it.
+The Kirti Stambh, as we see it today, is one of the busiest areas in the city as a bus depot is located within a range of 100 metres.
+It stands tall amidst the fast-developing concrete structures/buildings around it.